googlearchive/ios-swift-chat-example/README.md

-firechat-swift
+Swift Chat Example
 ==============

-FireChat implemented in Swift!
+Chat implemented in Swift!
 This is made to work with Xcode 6 Beta 5.
 It also works in Xcode 6 Beta 6.

 If you're getting a random compiler error, go to ~/Library/Developer/Xcode/DerivedData and delete the directory starting with FireChat-Swift.